 I’ve split the list out into two: the longest tents and the tallest tents.
 So whether you are looking for a long, low-profile tent for backpacking, or a tent you can stand up in without hunching, I hope we’ve got you covered!

-Here’s a selection of the best long tents:
+Here’s a selection of the best long & tall tents:

-This is a two-person trail tent with dimensions of 84 x 52 x 41 inches.
-It weighs 6 pounds and 5 ounces and has a total floor space of 33.3 square feet.
+This is a two-person trail tent 7' long x 4'4" wide and a centre height of 3' 5".
+It weighs 6lbs 5oz and has a total floorspace of 33 sq feet.
 It is made using a 75D polyester of 1200mm construction.

 All of you friendly giants out there will thank us for introducing you to this extraordinary tent that specializes in housing tall people.
 The fact that it can easily house two large individuals within its confines, coupled with a reliable and lightweight design, makes this a must-have for all the tall campers.